Patient Information Leaflets (PILs)

 The offer to provide details of source materials used to inform the British Association of Dermatologists' PILs is for instances where the advice provided in the PILs does not reflect local practice and therefore evidence supporting said advice needs to be produced.
 It is not an offer to conduct literature searches or supply bibilographic materials for your own research.

 Hyperhidrosis means excessive sweating.
-It can be localised or affect the whole body.
+It can be localised or affect the whole face and body.

 Increased sweating is a normal response to a rise in body temperature, and to emotions such as anxiety.